Code-RFGroup/ASF-LKUNet/README.md

 # ASF_LKUNet

-This repo holds code for ASF-LKUNet: Adjacent-Scale Fusion U-Net with Large-kernel for Medical Image Segmentation
+The code of ASF-LKUNet can be used for [ASF-LKUNet: Adjacent-Scale Fusion U-Net with Large-kernel for Medical Image Segmentation](https://www.techrxiv.org/articles/preprint/ASF-LKUNet_Adjacent-Scale_Fusion_U-Net_with_Large-kernel_for_Medical_Image_Segmentation/22794728)

+The NXPLHD can be used for academic research only, please do not use them for commercial purposes.
+If you have any problem with the use of NXPLHD, please contact: rfwang@xidian.edu.cn and weibinli@xidian.edu.cn.

 ### 1. Prepare data